mrjxtr/Coffee_Sales_Analysis/Readme.md

-- Gathered and extracted data from an Excel workbook.
+- I gathered and extracted data from an Excel workbook.

-- Processed the data by cleaning, manipulating, and wrangling to ensure data is complete, valid, and reliable.
+- I used Python Jupyter Notebooks to process the data to ensure it was complete, valid, and reliable. (cleaning, manipulating, and wrangling)

 - Created Sales KPI.

-- Created a line chart showing the trend for Sales by Week.
+- I created a line chart showing the weekly sales trend.

-- Created a sales-by-employee bar chart to see top employee performers.
+- I created a sales-by-employee bar chart to see top employee performers.

-- Created a sales-by-coffee bar chart to see which coffee has the most sales.
+- I created a sales-by-coffee bar chart to see which coffee has the most sales.

-- Created filters to filter specific data in the line charts and the bar charts when clicked
+- I created filters to filter specific data in the line charts and the bar charts when clicked